 The process begins with your answers to two filing questions.
 First, do you plan to itemize?
 If so, then which write-off -- sales taxes or income taxes -- will give you the biggest break?

 Deciding whether to itemize deductions or claim the standard amount is always a key tax-time choice.
-The Internal Revenue Service says that most people take the standard deduction.
+The IRS says that most people take the standard deduction.
 It's easy to claim; there are no forms or work sheets to fill out and each year the standard deduction increases, thanks to inflation adjustments.

 But if you use the standard deduction, you can't take the sales tax break.
 To claim the sales taxes you paid, you must itemize.